Best Free Business Bank Accounts

 #4 Currency exchanges

 If you need to regularly send money overseas, look for an account that lets you do this for a low rate.
-Similarly, if you need to go abroad on business, look for a bank account that offers a card with free-free foreign spending.
+Similarly, if you need to go abroad on business, look for a bank account that offers a card with free foreign spending.

 #5 Overdrafts